Orda Khan: Family tree origins

-Hoelun from the Olkhunut of Onggirat tribe was supposed to marry a Mergid warrior called Yehe Chiledu, but Yesugei Baghatur from the Khiyad tribe abducted Hoelun while she was traveling from the Onggirat to the Mergid.
-This event triggered hostilities between the Mergit and Khiyad tribes.
+Hoelun from the Olkhunut of Onggirat tribe was supposed to marry a Merkit warrior called Yehe Chiledu, but Yesugei Baghatur from the Kiyat tribe abducted Hoelun while she was traveling from the Onggirat to the Merkit.
+This event triggered hostilities between the Merkit and Kiyat tribes.

 Temüjin was born from the marriage between Hoelun and Yesugei.
-When Temüjin became 16 years old he married Börte Ujin from the Onggirat tribe, the Mergids took revenge by abducting Börte when Temüjin was 18.
-Temüjin formed an alliance with his blood brother Jamuha and his foster-father Toghril, the Mergids were defeated by the alliance which Temüjin had formed and his wife Börte was reclaimed.
+When Temüjin became 16 years old he married Börte Ujin from the Onggirat tribe, the Merkits took revenge by abducting Börte when Temüjin was 18.
+She was given to Yehe Chiledu's younger brother a warrior named Chilger-Bökö who may have forcibly married her while she was in captivity.
+Temüjin formed an alliance with his blood brother Jamukha and his foster-father Toghrul, the Merkits were defeated by the alliance which Temüjin had formed and his wife Börte was reclaimed.

-Jochi supposedly was born shortly after Börte was liberated and Genghis Khan always accepted Jochi as his first-born son, but to some it remained uncertain whether Temüjin Borjigin or Chilger Bökh was the real father of Jochi.
+Jochi supposedly was born shortly after Börte was liberated and Genghis Khan always accepted Jochi as his first-born son, but to some it remained uncertain whether Temüjin Borjigin or Chilger-Bökö was the real father of Jochi.
 As Genghis Khan's first-born son, Jochi was favored as rightful heir to the Mongol Empire.
 It was Chagatai who brought up the dispute of Jochi's illegitimacy, but Genghis Khan remained determined that Jochi was his legitimate first-born son.
 It was when Genghis named Ögedei as his rightful successor that Jochi rebelled against his father, Chagatai and Ögedei were sent against Jochi who died in February 1227 before it came to any hostilities.
 Jochi's descendants were the oldest branch of the Genghis Khan family, although they were not favored for succession by other rivaling family members.

 Younger brothers

-Orda Ichen was the first-born son of Jochi, his younger brothers were Batu, Berke, Shayban, Sinkur, Toga-Timur and Baul-Teval.
-After the death of Genghis Khan the Mongol empire was divided into four sub-khanates, after the invasion of Europe four other Khanates also established within the empire; the princes of the left wing commanded by Orda Khan, the Blue Horde commanded by Batu Khan, Sibirean Khanate commanded by Shayban and a Khanate on the upper reaches of the Volga river centered on Volga Bulgaria commanded by Toga-Timur (which later became known as the Qasim Khanate).
-All these were brothers of each other and Orda Khan was the oldest, Orda was known to have participated in the massive Mongol invasion of Rus' in 1237–1242.
-His younger brother, Batu Khan, claimed his authority over the Jochid Hordes in accordance with Orda's wish.
+Orda Ichen was the first-born son of Jochi.
+His younger brothers were Batu, Berke, Shayban, Sinkur, Toga-Timur and Baul-Teval.
+After the death of Genghis Khan, the Mongol empire was divided into four sub-khanates.
+After the invasion of Europe, four other Khanates were established within the empire.
+These were the princes of the left wing commanded by Orda Khan, the Blue Horde commanded by Batu Khan, the Sibirean Khanate commanded by Shayban and a Khanate on the upper reaches of the Volga river centered on Volga Bulgaria commanded by Toga-Timur (which later became known as the Qasim Khanate).
+His younger brother, Batu Khan, claimed his authority over the Jochid Hordes in accordance with Orda's wishes.